11 (Surprising) Things Not Allowed on a Cruise Ship

 Yes, you can pack sporting goods, but they can only be used in port — off the ship.
 This includes things like snorkeling equipment, umbrellas, kites, skateboards and more.

 Cruise lines often allow you to usually bring these things as long as they are kept in your room until you head ashore (check with your specific line before sailing, however).
-Consider the thought of every passenger bringing along their own items like umbrellas to use while on the ship and the headaches it would cause.
+Consider the thought of every passenger bringing along their own items like beach umbrellas to use while on the ship and the headaches it would cause.
 Then you can understand why they aren’t allowed.

 Pepper Spray

 If you are a female traveling solo on a cruise or in a port of call, you might feel a little vulnerable.
 After all, incidents do happen, even if on a cruise.
 If you are the sort of person that normally carries around a small vial of pepper spray for protection, you have to leave it at home.
-Despite pepper spray being non-lethal, it is not allowed on board the cruise ship.
+Despite pepper spray being non-lethal, it is not allowed on the cruise ship.

 Surfboards